Despite Oskar Groening’s powers of rationalization, the elderly former Nazi has set a new precedent by openly admitting his guilt regarding his Past.

-Not surprisingly, Oskar Groning was born beneath the sign ruled by the planet of Rationality, itself, that being the Mercurial sign of Gemini.
-Not only were the Sun and Mars placed in the rationally based sign of The Twins at the time of Mr. Groning’s birth, both Jupiter and Saturn were positioned in the other sign which the planet of rationality holds dual rulership over, Virgo.
+Not surprisingly, Oskar Groening was born beneath the sign ruled by the planet of Rationality, itself, that being the Mercurial sign of Gemini.
+Not only were the Sun and Mars placed in the rationally based sign of The Twins at the time of Mr. Groening’s birth, both Jupiter and Saturn were positioned in the other sign which the planet of rationality holds dual rulership over, Virgo.

 With Mars, the planet of action and motivation also placed in Gemini conjunct the Sun, it can be inferred that Mr. Groning dualistically compartmentalized his time at Auschwitz, where despite being in the midst of an organized killing center, he had a job to do and was motivated to perform his assigned duties while stationed there.